staslebedenko/azure-container-landscape/README.md

 And after all this changes we can deploye and observe results in Azure.

 ## Step 7.
-Migration to Azure Kubernetes Service and DAPR component switch
+Migration to Azure Kubernetes Service and DAPR

 As our application grows, Container Apps might be not enough, so the essential migration path is to Azure Kubernetes Service